 - To help identify and prevent fraud, information about how you use your device, including the approximate number of phone calls or emails you send and receive, will be used to compute a device trust score when you attempt a purchase.
 The submissions are designed so Apple cannot learn the real values on your device.
 The scores are stored for a fixed time on our servers.

 Protecting the privacy and security of your information is a priority for everyone at Apple.
 We work hard to collect only the data we need to make your experience better, and when we do collect data we believe it’s important for you to know what we’re collecting and why we need it, so you can make informed choices.
-Apple Music, like every Apple product, is designed with these principles in mind.
+Apple Music, like every Apple product and service, is designed with these principles in mind.

 Other people may also be able to find your Apple Music profile using the information that you’ve provided.

 You can make the contents of your profile, like listening activity and playlists, available only to those you choose.
 However, your profile information, such as handle, display name, photo, your followers, and who you are following, are always visible to everyone.

 When you create a profile on Apple Music, we will recommend other Apple Music subscribers with whom you may want to connect as friends.
 Apple does not learn or store information from your contacts when checking for friends to recommend.
 Only shortened and encrypted hashes of the phone numbers and email addresses in your contacts are sent to Apple, and then matching Apple Music subscribers to be recommended are determined locally on your device.
 Apple Music can periodically check your contacts to recommend new friends in the future; you can control this in Account Settings by disabling Contacts on Apple Music.
 If you do not want to be found by others based on the Apple ID contact information they may have about you in their contacts, you can change this in Account Settings by disabling Allow Finding by Apple ID.